-WMO – Weather and Wave Hazards;
+WMO S-412 Weather and Wave Hazards;

 Mitigation of data overload

-To prevent the simultaneous presentation of multiple data layers from cluttering the presentation and hiding critical information, the ECDIS shall implement good practice in user interface design, including the applicable IMO requirements (MSC.191(79), MSC.1/Circ1609), and the S-98 interoperability mechanism, described in outlined in C-11
+To prevent the simultaneous presentation of multiple data layers from cluttering the presentation and hiding critical information, the ECDIS shall implement good practice in user interface design, including the applicable IMO requirements (MSC.191(79), MSC.1/Circ1609), see also Section 8.

 Detection of and response to possible data overload should be guided by the role a particular system is playing at the moment (e.g., a display being used for planning may be able to treat potential overloading in a laxer manner than navigation displays being used for route monitoring and collision avoidance).
-See clause Error!
-Reference source not found. for user interface recommendations relating to possible data overload.

-With the exception of the ENC layer, which must be permanently on, the mariner must be able to switch the graphical display of individual products on and off.

 Portrayal Process, Catalogue Elements, and Alerting